 ① There are kimono for autumn and winter, you can wear from October until April (or middle of May).
 They are called awase (袷).
-You can distinguish them very easily, because they are made of two cloths.
-The inner one is used to be white.
+You can distinguish them very easily, because they are lined.
+The lining is mostly white silk.

 ② The kimono you wear in June and September are called hitoe (単衣).
-They are “single-clothed” which means that there isn’t an inner cloth.
-The undergarment is called hitoe nagajuban (単衣長襦袢) and it is single-clothed, too.
+They are “single-clothed” which means that they’re simply not lined.

-③ In summer there are two types of kimono you may wear.
+③ In summer there are two types of kimono.
 The first one is called natsumono (夏物) or usumono (薄物).
 They are made of a thin silk gauze or hemp cloth, which is nearly transparent.
 They are worn in July and August.
 If you see a kimono which is transparent, it is definitely natsumono.
-The nagajuban you wear under them are made of the same cloth.
+The nagajuban you wear under them are made of the same fabric.

-The different types of silk gauze are very interesting, so I will write about them later in detail.
+The different types of silk gauze are very interesting.
+Read more about summer kimono in lesson 14.

 ④ The second type of summer kimono is the well-known yukata (浴衣).
-Yukata is the only kimono which differs in tailoring and cloth as well as rank.
-For wearing them, you don’t need an undergarment and you tie a hanhaba obi (read more about obi in 4th and 11th lesson).
+Yukata is the only kimono which differs in tailoring and fabric as well as rank.
+For wearing them, you don’t need an undergarment and you tie a hanhaba obi (read more about obi in lessons 4 and 11).
 Because you don’t wear an undergarment, the cloth is thicker than natsumono.

-As I said above, yukata is also a kimono rank, which is the most casual.
+Yukata is most casual kimono.
 If you want to express it with western clothes, you would say that a yukata is the jeans among kimono.

 Next time we will have a look at the different kimono types and ranks.
 That will become a bit hard, but please stay with me!